 Do some of your teeth have small discoloration spots?
 Are minor chips, cracks, or gaps in your teeth making you more susceptible to dental decay?

-Tooth bonding allows Dr. Trinkner to restore structure and balance to your smile in a single visit.
+Tooth bonding allows Dr. Trinkner and Dr. Keefer to restore structure and balance to your smile in a single visit.
 Composite bonding is a conservative treatment and financially smart approach to increase the longevity of your natural teeth.
 These resin-based fillings are strong enough to provide patients with years of function and durability and are an excellent way to manage trauma and aesthetic concerns in both kids and young adults.

-Featured Tooth Bonding Case
+Tooth Bonding Case

 This young woman visited our Columbia, SC dental office with concerns about the spaces between her teeth.
 Dr. Trinkner used composite bonding to fix the gaps and give her a more beautiful smile.

 About Tooth Bonding

 Composite dentistry has come a long way in the past two decades.
 The composite fillings we use in our Columbia, SC dental office are completely wear-resistant and mimic the texture of your natural teeth.
 They are a strong, durable restoration that will blend seamlessly with your smile and provide you with long term protection from future tooth decay.

 Tooth bonding procedures can be completed in a single visit.
 Our dentists can use composite bonding to repair some health and functional concerns including: